 : : "Close but no cigar."
 I think it means "Sorry, but your answer is wrong."
 But why a cigar?
 I'm wondering if cigars were carnival prizes at one time.

 : Yes, they were.
 For a right answer, the response is "Give that man a cigar."

 : I (in the U.S.) gather from reading that in the U.K. coconuts are or were used the same way.
-Eric Partridge, "a Dictionary of Catch Phrases," cites a saying "Give that gentleman a coconut."
+Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day cites a saying "Give that gentleman a coconut."